 A former teacher and children's librarian, Marianne now lives in Florida and writes full-time.
-She has published over 20 "creative non-fiction" picture books for children ages 3-10.
+She has published 22 "creative non-fiction" award-winning picture books for children ages 3-10.
 Marianne is an active presenter at schools and literacy conferences.

 Aspiring writers learn how a picture book is made, from the time Marianne gets her idea to when she is holding the finished product in her hands.
 Q&A's are an important part of her presentations, adjusted to the appropriate grade level.
 Marianne's goal is to inspire others to write stories, sharing their own thoughts, ideas and feelings.